 The road to the springs from town is a bit dodgy although passable in summer with a 2WD vehicle.
 If you are uncertain about driving or are visiting in winter and don’t have a 4WD, you can organize to take a shuttle.

 Price: $20 for a 2-hour reservation.
-You currently must book in advance online and then pay by cash or check on arrival.
-NO CARDS ARE ACCEPTED.
+You currently must book in advance online and then pay by cash on arrival.
+NO CARDS OR CHECKS ARE ACCEPTED.

 Accommodation Nearby: Stay onsite in one of their cabins, a train caboose, a covered wagon, or camp.
 Alternatively, stay in Steamboat Springs at the Chalet Val d’Isere Bed & Breakfast, or The Steamboat Grand.
 For vacation rentals, stay in this quaint and luxurious studio, or this downtown condo with balcony.